-Lease Purchases/Capital Leases (Continued)

-Balance at June 30, 2019

-\$750,000 lease purchase agreement was entered into in August 2014 ("LP - 2014"), with 5 annual payments (including interest) of \$156,916 beginning August 1, 2015 through August 1, 2019 which includes interest at 1.53%.
-The proceeds from this lease purchase obligation were used to purchase vehicles and related equipment for the police department, self-contained breathing air units and radio communication equipment for the fire department, and a communication/dispatch radio console for the police/dispatch department

-\$894,813 lease purchase agreement was entered into in August 2015 ("LP - 2015"), with 20 quarterly payments (including interest) of \$46,802 beginning January 1, 2016 through October 1, 2020 which includes interest at 1.63%.
-The proceeds from this lease purchase obligation were used to purchase vehicles for the administration, police, fire, and public works departments and a sewer vactor truck for the public works department.
-Approximately 57% of this indebtedness is a governmental activity obligation and approximately 43% is an obligation of the Sewer Enterprise Fund.
+Lease Purchases 30, 2020 \$903,000 lease purchase agreement was entered into in June 2012 ("LP $-$ 2012"), with 60 quarterly payments (including interest) of $$30,692$ beginning January 1, 2013 through October 1, 2020 which includes interest at 1.90%.
+The proceeds from this lease purchase obligation were used to purchase vehicles and related equipment for the police, fire, and public works departments as well as playground equipment for the recreation department. \$ 30,544 \$314,003 lease purchase agreement was entered into in December 2019 ("LP - 2019"), which is due in three principal installments of approximately \$104,668 on January 31, 2020, August 1, 2020, and August 1, 2021.
+Interest is payable with each principal payment with interest at 3.5%.
+The proceeds from the lease purchase obligation were used to purchase police radios.
+209,335 Revenue Bonds \$10,270,000 Series 2016 Revenue Bonds were issued in November of 2016 ("Series 2016 Revenue Bonds"), which is due in annual principal installments of \$360,000 - \$725,000 beginning on April 1, 2018 through April 1, 2037.

-Revenue Bonds

-\$10,270,000 Series 2016 Revenue Bonds were issued in November of 2016 ("Series 2016 Revenue Bonds"), which is due in annual principal installments of \$360,000 - \$725,000 beginning on April 1, 2018 through April 1, 2037.
 Interest is payable semi-annually on April 1st and October 1st with interest ranging from 2.0% to 5.0%.
-The proceeds from these bonds will be used for various capital improvements in the Sewer Fund.
+The proceeds from these bonds will be \$ 9 9,165,000

+Ralance at

 Interest paid on the debt issued by the City is generally exempt from federal income tax.
 The City sometimes temporarily reinvests the proceeds of such tax-exempt debt in higher-yielding taxable securities, especially during construction projects.
 The federal tax code refers to this practice as arbitrage.
 Excess earnings (the difference between the interest on the debt and the investment earnings received) resulting from arbitrage must be rebated to the federal government.
-The City does not believe it has an arbitrage liability at June 30, 2019.
+The City does not believe it has an arbitrage liability at June 30, 2020.

 Article Eight, Section Seven of the South Carolina Constitution of 1895, as amended, provides that no City or City shall incur any bonded debt which shall exceed eight percent (8%) of the assessed value of the property therein and no such debt shall be created without the electors of such City or City voting in favor of such further bonded debt.
 Prior to Home Rule Act of July 1, 1976, the bonded debt exemption was thirty five percent (35%).
 In 1976, the General Assembly reduced the general obligation debt limit without voter approval to eight percent (8%) of assessed valuation; whereas, with a referendum any amount can be floated.
-As of June 30, 2019, the City had approximately \$868,000 of bonded debt.
-The City's 8% legal debt limit was approximately \$7,301,000 and the unused legal debt margin was approximately \$6,433,000 at June 30, 2019.
+As of June 30, 2020, the City had approximately \$1,155,000 of general obligation debt.
+The City's 8% legal debt limit was approximately \$7,599,000 and the unused legal debt margin was approximately \$6,444,000 at June 30, 2020.

-The Series 2016 Revenue Bond requires the City to maintain user rates sufficient to generate net revenues (as defined by the agreement) of 125% per any fiscal year of the combined annual principal and interest payments on all debt paid from or secured by the revenues of the Sewer Fund.
-The City is in compliance with all such significant financial covenants and restrictions at June 30, 2019.
+The Series 2016 Revenue Bonds require the City to maintain user rates sufficient to generate net revenues (as defined by the agreement) of 125% per any fiscal year of the combined annual principal and interest payments on all debt paid from or secured by the revenues of the Sewer Fund.
+The City is in compliance with all such significant financial covenants and restrictions at June 30, 2020.

-All of the City's outstanding debt, with the exception of the Series 2016 Revenue Bond, has been issued through direct borrowings/placements ("DBP").
-Obligations through DBP are generally secured/collateralized by the underlying capital assets and are subject to acceleration clauses in case of an event of default (i.e. nonpayment, etc) as defined in the debt documents.
+All of the City's outstanding debt, with the exception of the Series 2016 Revenue Bonds, has been issued through direct borrowings/placements ("DBP").
+Obligations through DBP are generally secured/collateralized by the underlying capital assets and are subject to acceleration clauses in case of an event of default (i.e. nonpayment, etc.) as defined in the debt documents.